willafriedman/willafriedman.github.io/README.md

 "[Reducing bias among health care providers: Experimental evidence from Tanzania, Burkina Faso, and Pakistan](https://www.nber.org/papers/w31269)" (with Zachary Wagner, Corrina Moucheraud, Manisha Shah, Alexandra Wollum, Willa Friedman, and William Dow), revise and resubmit *Economic Journal*.

-“[Making Contact: Worker Assignment and National Unity](https://www.worldbank.org/en/programs/sief-trust-fund/brief/kenya-building-state-capacity-and-national-unity-with-market-design-the-problem-of-volunteer-assignment-in-kenya)," with Guthrie Gray-Lobe and Michael Kremer
+“[Making Contact: Worker Assignment and National Unity](https://www.worldbank.org/en/programs/sief-trust-fund/brief/kenya-building-state-capacity-and-national-unity-with-market-design-the-problem-of-volunteer-assignment-in-kenya)," with Guthrie Gray-Lobe and Michael Kremer.

-“The Educational and Fertility Effects of Sibling Deaths,” with Marc Rockmore and Dhanu Thamarapani, revise and resubmit, *Economic Development and Cultural Change*.
+“The Educational and Fertility Effects of Sibling Deaths,” with Marc Rockmore and Dhanu Thamarapani, revise and resubmit *Economic Development and Cultural Change*.

 “Institutional Births and Early Child Health: Evidence from Ghana's Free Delivery Policy,” with Anthony Keats.

-“Children's identities and parents' attitudes," with Jean Boblawende Kabore
+“Children's identities and parents' attitudes," with Jean Boblawende Kabore.

 “Evolution of Cultural Attitudes and Sex of Children in West Africa,” with Jean Boblawende Kabore.